kevinduf/MyFirstWebSite/README.md

 # MyFirstWebSite
-This is my first HTML and CSS Web SIte from Week 1 in NCI Computing
+This is my first HTML and CSS Web SIte from Week 1 in NCI Computing.